Table of Contents

 ghci>comprehensive [1,2] "bar"[(1,'b'),(1,'a'),(1,'r'),(2,'b'),(2,'a'),(2,'r')]ghci>comprehensive [1,2] "bar" == monadic [1,2] "bar"True

 It's easy to be baffled by the list monad early on, so let's walk through our monadic Cartesian product code again in more detail.
-This time, we'll rearrange the function to use layout instead of explicit notation.
+This time, we'll rearrange the function to use layout instead of brackets.

 blockyDo xs ys = do